Beyond ’91 – Portrait of the Perestroika Generation

 Assembled by Cafébabel and hosted by the European Foundation Centre, the exhibition is supported by the European Policy Centre, Connecting Europe, Stiftung Mercator, Advocate Europe, Philanthropy House, Allianz Kulturstiftung, CLB Berlin, Franco-German Youth Office, and n-ost.

 All of the feature reports are available in seven languages via https://beyond91.cafebabel.com

-The exhibition is currently hosted by Maison Heinrich Heine in Paris till the 31st January.
+The exhibition was later hosted by Maison Heinrich Heine in Paris till the 31st January 2019.